Making a Dumb Terminal Out of Trash - Tue, Jul 6, 2021

 Because it’s fun!

 It can also be useful.
 A few months ago, my home server started sending me emails letting me know that it spontaneously rebooted overnight.
 After checking the UPS and power supply, I started running out of ideas.
-If the server supported IPMI, I might find a clue in the system event log.
-While I didn’t have IPMI support, I did have a serial port.
-If the crash was due to a kernel panic, I might be able to find some clues if it would dump the stack trace before restarting.
+What I needed was some way to catch the computer in the act of crashing.
+That’s when I remembered that my server has a nice old-fashioned serial port.
+If the crash was due to a kernel panic, I might be able to find some clues if it would dump a stack trace before restarting.
 Or, I could leave it frozen at crash time and debug it over serial console.

 I could also use the same equipment as a terminal server, allowing my retrocomputers to connect to a modern-ish Linux system.